 It's Week Two of Curious Quotes & Universal Themes.
 This week we take a look at CONFLICT.
 These days there's more than enough of that to go around.
-This post is being published on the Martin Luther King, Jr. Holiday in 2021.
-So, let's start with a BONUS quote from MLK that focuses on an opposite of conflict -- peace.
+We have six quotes this week from MLK, Reagan, Dorothy Thompson, Abigail Adams, John Dewey, and Thomas Paine.
+Be sure to VOTE for your favorite.

 As we consider the universal theme of conflict, let's first ponder these four generalizations.
 As I was collecting quotes, I identified peace as a reoccurring opposite of conflict.